Connie Tosch - Director

 In the course of my career, I worked in a public Montessori school in Budapest for 3 years.
 In 2015 my passion for a multicultural atmosphere brought me to Switzerland.

-Since August 2017 I've been part of the Deux Mille Feuilles' Montessori team - working as an after-school-care teacher and replacing in class as a Montessori teacher.
-As well, I'm responsible for the “Little Explorers" session with our older students.
-We explore nature, conduct scientific experiments and research many projects together.
+I started in the Deux Mille Feuilles team initially in the 3-6 environment in August 2017 and a year later I moved on to the elementary classroom.
 My passion for learning, for observing children’s development combined with my love for all things creative, I feel, are the basis of my professional character - and I have to add, the highlight of my day is sharing this enthusiasm with the children.

-Formée à la communication non-violente, je suis convaincue que l'écoute des enfants et leur bien-être permet un apprentissage bienveillant et serein.
-C’est avec grand joie que je continue mon parcours dans cette pédagogie par laquelle j’ai trouvé un chemin de vie et de l’authenticité.
+Formée à la communication non-violente, je suis convaincue que l'écoute des enfants et leur bien-être permettent un apprentissage bienveillant et serein.
+C’est avec une grande joie que je continue mon parcours dans cette pédagogie par laquelle j’ai trouvé un chemin de vie et d'authenticité.

 Myriam Aralossi - CAP Petite Enfance

-Je suis maman de deux enfants de 14 ans et 17 ans 1/2 et de nature calme, compréhensive et souriante.
-Cela fait 8 ans que je travaille avec les enfants en tant qu’Assistante Maternelle Agréée et stagiaire, et je suis heureuse de m‘intégrer à cette équipe afin de participer au développement et à l autonomie de vos enfants.
+De nature calme, compréhensive et souriante, je suis maman de deux enfants de 14 ans et 17 ans 1/2.
+Cela fait 8 ans que je travaille avec les enfants en tant qu’Assistante Maternelle Agréée et stagiaire, et je suis heureuse de m‘intégrer à cette équipe afin de participer au développement et à l'autonomie de vos enfants.

 Sindy Reis - Enseignante pour la petite enfance

-Récemment diplomée en tant que Assistante Socio-Éducative, j'ai toujours été attiré par la pédagogie Montessori.
-Lors de ma formation, je l'ai d'ailleurs appliqué.
-Convaincue de cette façon d'enseigner, je n'ai pu constaté que des effets positifs.
+Diplomée en tant que Assistante Socio-Éducative, j'ai toujours été attirée par la pédagogie Montessori.
+Lors de ma formation, je l'ai d'ailleurs appliquée.
+Convaincue de cette façon d'enseigner, je n'ai pu constater que des effets positifs.

-De nature patiente et à l'écoute, je souhaite participer au développement de vos enfants, de manière à ce qu'ils puissent évoluer à leur rythme tout en favorisant l'autonomie.
+De nature patiente et à l'écoute, je souhaite participer au développement de vos enfants, de manière à ce qu'ils puissent évoluer à leur rythme tout en favorisant leur autonomie.

 Amy Reuter - Bus driver and the heart and soul of our school